 Are you just starting your search for an independent school?
 Or are you well on your way to making a decision?

 Whatever stage you are at in this important process, I invite you to explore our website and social media presence, and then attend an Open House or request a personal visit.
-A virtual tour will give you some insights, but can’t possibly replace the connections made during a face-to-face visit, which will allow you to experience firsthand the feeling of community I talked about earlier.
+Once you step onto our campus for a face-to-face visit, you will witness firsthand the feeling of community I talked about earlier.

 Thank you for your interest, and I look forward to meeting you soon.